furyaprotocol/v4-chain/protocol/command/README.md

 # Command directory

-This directory houses custom [cobra](https://github.com/spf13/cobra) commands which can be added as subcommands to the root `dydxprotocold` command defined in `cmd/dydxprotocold/main.go`.
+This directory houses custom [cobra](https://github.com/spf13/cobra) commands which can be added as subcommands to the root `furyaprotocold` command defined in `cmd/furyaprotocold/main.go`.

 Conventionally, each package in this directory should define a public `Command()` method which returns a `*cobra.Command`.

-These commands can be added as a subcommand to the `dydxprotocold` root command defined in `main.go` in the following way:
+These commands can be added as a subcommand to the `furyaprotocold` root command defined in `main.go` in the following way:

 ```go
 rootCmd, _ := NewRootCmd(...)